Testing Procedures and Accommodations

 If you have a student with a disability who is a concern, we strongly recommend that you document your communications with the student and the parents.
 At a later date, you may be asked for information about the student at a dismissal meeting or a disciplinary hearing etc. Keep good records!

-Please feel free to contact Disability Support Services with any of your questions or concerns at 255- 5282, email or visit the Van Wagenen Library (lower level).
+Please feel free to contact AccessABILITY Resources with any of your questions or concerns at 255-5282, email, or visit the Van Wagenen Library (lower level).